 In spite of those large sharp teeth, your dog is an omnivore and, as such, craves plants as much as meat.
 Most dogs get all the meat they need to satisfy their cravings but often the plants they crave for their diet goes missing.

 Unless they can get to that tasty grass in the front yard.

 Keep in mind that in the wild, dogs (wolves) eat other wild animals and those other wild animals often ate plants.
-So in the wild, the plants they crave could often be obtained by their diet of wild animals.
+So in the wild, the plants they crave could often be obtained from their diet of wild animals.

 Your domesticated dog is most likely not eating a lot of wild animals.

 It is also often thought that eating grass is a form of Pica, which animals (humans included!) get when their diet is lacking in something specific.
 The animal will have strong urges to eat items that provide what the diet is lacking.